scriptsharks/scriptsharks.source/docs/0xFF About/FD Origins.md

 When called on the database, the `$username` and `$password` variables would be substituted for user-provided values.
 If I entered `' OR '1'='1` as both the username and password, the query would return the first user in the database.
 In most cases, the first user in the database is an admin.

 I did not actually expect my attack to work.
 Stephen's tutorial was intended to be basic, for the sake of learning.
 Considering the experience listed on his resumé, I expected the `$username` and `$password` variables to be sanitized before being passed to the database.
-So I was legitimately surprised when, upon executing my SQL Injection attack, I was successfully authenticated as the admin user, `sglane`.
+So I was legitimately surprised when, upon executing my SQLi attack, I was successfully authenticated as the admin user, `sglane`.

 "Holy crap," I thought.
 "I got in!"
 It was an incredible rush.
-I was simultaneously thrilled that my attack had worked, and terrified that I was going to get caught and arrested under the [CFAA](https://www.nacdl.org/Landing/ComputerFraudandAbuseAct) over a silly SQL injection attack.
-(It wouldn't be the first time my curiosity got me in trouble.)
+I was simultaneously thrilled that my attack had worked, and terrified that I was going to get caught and arrested under the [CFAA](https://www.nacdl.org/Landing/ComputerFraudandAbuseAct) over a silly SQLi attack.
+(Funny how consequences only came to mind _after_ I'd done the attack.)

+I hadn't caused any harm, though; and besides, this was Stephen's personal page, not attached to some hyper-litigious corporation.
+No harm, no foul, right?

-My excitement outweighed my fear, however, and I decided to press further.
+My excitement outweighed my fear.
+I decided to press further.
 By altering my query, I could skip the `sglane` user and authenticate as the second user in the database:

 * Username: `' OR '1'='1`
 * Password: `' OR '1'='1' AND Username != 'sglane`

-Executing my attack, I was successfully authenticated as the second user in the database.
-From there it was a simple matter to enumerate every user, one by one, simply adding a new `Username != 'blah'` clause to the query for each discovered user.
+Executing the attack, I was successfully authenticated as the second user in the database.
+From there it was a simple matter to enumerate all the users, one by one, simply adding a new `Username != 'blah'` clause to the query for each discovered user.

-Not bad for my first real-world attempt at SQL Injection!
+Not bad for my first real-world attempt at SQLi!

 ### Account Compromise

 (MITRE: [T1212](https://attack.mitre.org/techniques/T1212/), [T1552](https://attack.mitre.org/techniques/T1552/), [T1586](https://attack.mitre.org/techniques/T1586/))

 I was quite pleased with my accomplishment, but I was not done yet.
 What good are usernames without passwords?
 I searched around, unable to find an obvious way to retrieve the password from the database.
-In desperation, I decided to try enumerating the password character-by-character, via a "blind" injection:
+I decided to try "blind" injection, enumerating the password character-by-character:

 * Username: `sglane`
 * Password: `' OR Password LIKE 'a%`

 If the password started with `a`, I'd be authenticated.
-Otherwise, I'd be returned to the login screen, where I'd check `b`, then `c` and so on, until I found the correct first character.
+Otherwise, I'd be returned to the login screen, where I'd check every subsequent character until I found a match.
 Then I could start on the 2nd character, and so on.
 Once I'd uncovered the first password, I could move on to the second username, and repeat the process.
 Without automation, this process could take ages, but I was young and optimistic, and people didn't often use random 20-character passwords back then.

 Imagine my surprise when I found the complete password _on the first attempt._